Salisbury, North Carolina: History

+Owing to its Confederate history, Salisbury long retained pride in a deep local culture of Confederate apologism, thanks in part to Rowan County being the home of Ku Klux Klan Grand Dragon Bob Jones, whose impact on Salisbury was featured in a PBS documentary film called Klansville, USA.
+Confederate re-enactments are also a popular activity in Salisbury, including annual re-enactments at the Josephus Hall House, an antebellum manse in downtown Salisbury that was home to Dr. Josephus Hall, who was the surgeon at the Confederate prison.

 In the antebellum period and after the American Civil War, Salisbury was the trading city of an upland area devoted to cultivation of cotton as a commodity crop.
 It was also the business and law center of the county.
 Numerous houses and other structures were built by wealthy planters and merchants in this period.
 In the late 19th century, the city was served by railroads, becoming a railroad hub as people and freight were transported along the eastern corridor.

 After three black men were lynched in Salisbury in 1906, one of the lynchers was prosecuted.
 This resulted in the first conviction for lynching in North Carolina, and one of the first in the United States.

 In the 20th century, Salisbury's economy grew into an industrial-based economy.
 Entrepreneurs developed the textile industry for processing cotton, first, and numerous textile mills operated in the city.

 The industry owners moved their jobs and mills offshore in the late 20th century, to areas with cheaper labor costs.
 This change cost the city and area many jobs, and unemployment rose for a period.
 Since 2000, the city's population has grown rapidly, with people attracted to the city's resources and amenities.